ArnaudDroitLab/LD-annot/README.md

 # LD-annot
-A bioinformatics tool to automatically provide candidate SNPs with annotations for genes in linkage disequilibrium.
+A bioinformatics tool to automatically provide annotations for genes included in DNA blocks in linkage disequilibrium with candidate SNPs.
 ## LD-annot
 ### Email: jprunier.1@gmail.com or arnaud.droit@crchudequebec.ulaval.ca